 - a Large knockout hole

-- b Drill
+- b Dri

 - c Points for drilling

-Precautions when knocking out knockout holes:
+Precautions when making knockout holes:

-- · Be sure to avoid damaging the casing. - After knocking out the knockout holes, we recommend you remove the burrs and paint the edges and areas around the edges using repair paint to prevent rusting. - When passing electrical wiring through the knockout holes, wrap the wiring with protective tape to prevent damage.
+- · Avoid damaging the casing. - After making the knockout holes, we recommend you remove the burrs and paint the edges and areas around the edges using repair paint to prevent rusting. - When passing electrical wiring through the knockout holes, wrap the wiring with protective tape to prevent damage.